Call

 Day 4 West Point Island and Saunders Island, Falkland Islands

-Birdlife is the big drawcard on this lush sheep-farming island.
-Settled by British explorers in 1765, the island’s unique scenery includes the beaches at The Neck filled with the cacophony of Rockhopper, Gentoo and King penguin colonies, and you might spot the pillar-shaped nests of Black-Browed albatross.
-Nine of the Falklands' 14 endemic plants, including silvery buttercup and hairy daisy, grow here and are a real treat.
+Birdlife is the main attraction on this lush sheep-farming island, where thousands of rams and ewes roam.
+Settled by British explorers in 1765, the island’s unique scenery includes the beaches at The Neck, which are filled with the cacophony of Rockhopper and Gentoo penguin colonies (King penguins are rare here and usually found on Saunders).
+You may also spot the pillar-shaped nests of Black-browed Albatrosses.
+Nine of the Falklands’ 14 endemic plants, including the Silvery Buttercup and Hairy Daisy, grow here and are a real treat for botany enthusiasts.

-Black-Browed albatross soar above this rugged weather-beaten island in the west of the Falklands, while Commerson’s dolphins swim below.
-With a sparse population of people and sheep, this island is also home to fur seals, burrowing Rockhopper penguins, Magellanic penguins and Imperial cormorants who roost in the jagged cliffs and the striking Cliff Mountain towering above the dramatic coastal scenery.
-As you hike across the moss, keep an eye open for pink-petalled Felton’s flowers.
+Black-browed Albatrosses soar above this rugged, weather-beaten island in the west of the Falklands, while Commerson’s dolphins swim in the waters below.
+With a sparse population of people and sheep, this inhabited island is also home to Fur Seals, burrowing Magellanic penguins, Rockhoppers, and Imperial Cormorants who roost in the jagged cliffs.
+Cliff Mountain towers above the dramatic coastal scenery, providing a striking backdrop.
+As you hike across the moss, keep an eye open for the pink-petalled Felton’s Flower.

 Meals included: Breakfast; Lunch; Dinner

-Anyone familiar with Britain’s trademark red post boxes might spot a resemblance in this outpost British Overseas Territory.
-Port Stanley, on East Falkland, is the tiny capital of the Falkland Islands and is small enough to get around on foot.
-You can visit The Historic Dockyard Museum devoted to maritime history and exploration or pop into the post office.
-Magellanic penguins gather in hordes at nearby Gypsy Cove, and sea lions and dolphins frolic in the harbour.
+Anyone familiar with Britain’s trademark red post boxes will immediately recognise the resemblance in this British Overseas Territory.
+Stanley, situated on East Falkland, is the compact capital of the Falkland Islands and is easily explored on foot.
+You can visit The Historic Dockyard Museum, which is devoted to maritime history and Antarctic exploration, or send a postcard from the local post office.
+Magellanic penguins gather in large numbers at nearby Gypsy Cove, while Southern Sea Lions and Peale’s Dolphins are often seen frolicking in the harbour.

-Enjoy panoramic views of Stanley with key highlights and a visit to the Historic Dockyard Museum.
+Enjoy a panoramic tour of Stanley taking in the key highlights, followed by a visit to the Historic Dockyard Museum.

 Meals included: Breakfast; Lunch; Dinner